Forecasts of non-Gaussian parameter spaces using Box-Cox transformations: Introduction

 In recent years many fields of astrophysics have seen a transition towards increasingly large experiments and surveys.
 The level of complexity and the costs are rising alongside, requiring careful planning and assessment of the expected performance of the envisaged project at all stages.
 In forecasts of the statistical constraints on model parameters by future experiments the Fisher matrix \citep{fisher35,tegmark97} has proven to be indispensable \citep[e.g.][]{albrecht06}.

 Its ubiquity can largely be attributed to the low computational cost of a Fisher matrix calculation compared to a full mock likelihood analysis, in particular if the data set to be analysed and the number of parameters to be inferred are large.
 This simplicity comes at the price of a twofold assumption of Gaussianity in the derivation of the Fisher matrix expressions \citep{tegmark97}.
-First, the data are assumed to be distributed according to a multivariate Gaussian.
-However, this assumption is shared with the majority of full likelihood analyses to date although precision measurements may require more complicated forms \citep[e.g.][]{bond00,hartlap09}.
-Second, since the Fisher matrix is defined as the expectation value of the Hessian of the log-likelihood in parameter space, it can only fully represent a Gaussian posterior whose logarithm has constant curvature.
+First, although not a requirement of the Fisher matrix formalism, the data are usually assumed to be distributed according to a multivariate Gaussian.
+This assumption is shared with the majority of full likelihood analyses to date, invoking the central limit theorem or simply because the precise distribution is unknown or intractable, but precision measurements may eventually require more complicated forms \citep[e.g.][]{bond00,hartlap09}.

+Second, since the Fisher matrix is defined as the expectation value of the Hessian of the log-likelihood in parameter space, it describes the shape of the posterior distribution up to second order locally in the vicinity of the maximum likelihood point.
+Hence it can only provide an accurate global representation of a posterior whose logarithm has constant curvature, i.e. is Gaussian.

 Therefore the confidence levels on model parameters derived from a Fisher matrix are inevitably elliptical.
 They can describe the posterior distribution close to the point of maximum likelihood and indicate linear degeneracies among parameters via the ellipticity of confidence regions.
 Fisher matrix analyses fail to identify the shape of the posterior away from its maximum, as well as to detect non-linear dependencies of parameters.
 However, non-linear model parameter degeneracies are common, and the attempt to minimise or break them can drive the design of experiments.
 Hence it is desirable to go beyond the assumption of a Gaussian posterior in forecasts for the advanced stages of upcoming precision measurements.